About The Science Of Chocolate

 + Thinkers over Followers

-The fine chocolate scene today is highly associated with online trends and buzz words that encourage people to simply follow.
-I want you to stop and question the information you encounter. don't want you to be bamboozled by clever marketing.
-Really pay attention to what you're being told or sold, and make decisions based on what you know, rather than by what you are told to follow.
+The fine chocolate scene today is highly associated with online trends and buzz words that encourage people to simply follow without questioning.
+If you wish to be better informed and more satisfied with your chocolate, you always need to question the information thrown at you, and ask for evidence of the claims made that you can read for yourself.
+Really pay attention to what you're being told or sold and think logically about it.
+Make decisions based on what you know, rather than by what you are told to follow.

 About Geoseph